• FB

 Crepes5

-The only thing where people differ is the finished product technique – fold them in fours OR rolled up like a jelly roll.
-I like the presentation of the fold however Mr. Fantabulous will only eat them rolled up like a cigar.
-To him they ‘taste better’ that way.
+The only thing where people differ is the finished product technique – fold them in fours OR roll them up like a jelly roll.
+I like the presentation of the fold, however, Mr. Fantabulous will only eat them rolled up like a cigar.
+To him, they ‘taste better’ that way.
 LOL

 Print